tharakiudx/iudx-gis-interface/SETUP.md

 ----

 ## Setting up Metering for IUDX Gis Interface
-- In Metering Verticle we are pushing data in Auditing Verticle through RabbitMQ. [config-example.json](configs/config-example.json).
+- In Metering Verticle we are pushing data in Auditing Server through RabbitMQ. [config-example.json](configs/config-example.json).

 **MeteringVerticle**